Great Neighborhoods Factoria

 Seems like you are already registered, please provide the password.
 Forgot your password?
 Create a new one now.

 • Share As a Bellevue resident, I’m increasingly concerned about the state of the Factoria area.
 The walking and biking paths—funded by taxpayers—are now being used as shelter spaces, and the intersection near the men's shelter has become a hotspot for loitering and unsafe activity.
 This includes a recent tragic incident that has heightened community concerns.
 While I understand the shelter was privately funded, it’s important to acknowledge that many residents voiced concerns about a low-barrier model, and unfortunately, some of those concerns are now being realized.
 What is the city’s plan to restore safety and cleanliness in this area?
 How are we prioritizing taxpayer investment, community well-being, and long-term solutions that support both residents and those in need?
 We all want Bellevue to be a safe, welcoming place—and I hope we can work together to find a balanced path forward. on Facebook Share As a Bellevue resident, I’m increasingly concerned about the state of the Factoria area.
 The walking and biking paths—funded by taxpayers—are now being used as shelter spaces, and the intersection near the men's shelter has become a hotspot for loitering and unsafe activity.
 This includes a recent tragic incident that has heightened community concerns.
 While I understand the shelter was privately funded, it’s important to acknowledge that many residents voiced concerns about a low-barrier model, and unfortunately, some of those concerns are now being realized.
 What is the city’s plan to restore safety and cleanliness in this area?
 How are we prioritizing taxpayer investment, community well-being, and long-term solutions that support both residents and those in need?
-We all want Bellevue to be a safe, welcoming place—and I hope we can work together to find a balanced path forward. on Twitter Share As a Bellevue resident, I’m increasingly concerned about the state of the Factoria area.
+We all want Bellevue to be a safe, welcoming place—and I hope we can work together to find a balanced path forward. on X (formerly Twitter) Share As a Bellevue resident, I’m increasingly concerned about the state of the Factoria area.
 The walking and biking paths—funded by taxpayers—are now being used as shelter spaces, and the intersection near the men's shelter has become a hotspot for loitering and unsafe activity.
 This includes a recent tragic incident that has heightened community concerns.
 While I understand the shelter was privately funded, it’s important to acknowledge that many residents voiced concerns about a low-barrier model, and unfortunately, some of those concerns are now being realized.
 What is the city’s plan to restore safety and cleanliness in this area?
 How are we prioritizing taxpayer investment, community well-being, and long-term solutions that support both residents and those in need?
 We all want Bellevue to be a safe, welcoming place—and I hope we can work together to find a balanced path forward. on Linkedin Email As a Bellevue resident, I’m increasingly concerned about the state of the Factoria area.
 The walking and biking paths—funded by taxpayers—are now being used as shelter spaces, and the intersection near the men's shelter has become a hotspot for loitering and unsafe activity.
 This includes a recent tragic incident that has heightened community concerns.
 While I understand the shelter was privately funded, it’s important to acknowledge that many residents voiced concerns about a low-barrier model, and unfortunately, some of those concerns are now being realized.
 What is the city’s plan to restore safety and cleanliness in this area?
 How are we prioritizing taxpayer investment, community well-being, and long-term solutions that support both residents and those in need?
 We all want Bellevue to be a safe, welcoming place—and I hope we can work together to find a balanced path forward. link

 As a Bellevue resident, I’m increasingly concerned about the state of the Factoria area.
 The walking and biking paths—funded by taxpayers—are now being used as shelter spaces, and the intersection near the men's shelter has become a hotspot for loitering and unsafe activity.
 This includes a recent tragic incident that has heightened community concerns.
 While I understand the shelter was privately funded, it’s important to acknowledge that many residents voiced concerns about a low-barrier model, and unfortunately, some of those concerns are now being realized.
 What is the city’s plan to restore safety and cleanliness in this area?
 How are we prioritizing taxpayer investment, community well-being, and long-term solutions that support both residents and those in need?
 We all want Bellevue to be a safe, welcoming place—and I hope we can work together to find a balanced path forward.

-PeachyKeen asked about 2 months ago
+PeachyKeen asked about 1 year ago

 Public safety is both a city and Council priority, and it is an important lens through which the city develops policies for neighborhood area plans.
 Enhanced community facilities, public spaces, and pedestrian infrastructure are key elements of this plan and are tools that can address community health and safety.
 The city also has ongoing programs and initiatives related to public safety, and the planning team coordinates with staff leading these efforts to support positive public safety outcomes across these different efforts.

-Page last updated: 05 Sep 2025, 08:46 AM
+Page last updated: 03 Aug 2026, 09:03 AM